7 Eccles Street: Novel

 He makes tea and toast for his wife, Molly, then leaves the house to get a kidney for his own breakfast.

 He leaves the door ajar, because he had left his latch key in his trousers in the "creaky wardrobe" and does not want to disturb his wife.

-The novel continues, describing a day in the life of a modern Ulysses, a family man whose wife is being unfaithful.
+The novel continues, describing his wandering throughout Dublin, while his wife is being unfaithful.

 When he retires to bed in 7 Eccles Street that evening he has to remove crumbs of potted meat from the bedclothes, presumably left there by Molly and her lover.

 Relics

 Before the house was completely demolished John Ryan, a Dublin artist and writer who had organized the first Bloomsday in 1954, managed to rescue the front door and the surrounding brickwork.

-He installed it in his pub, the Bailey, a rendezvous for Dublin writers.
+He installed it in his pub, the Bailey on Duke Street, a rendezvous for Dublin writers.

 In 1995 the door was moved to the James Joyce Centre on North Great George's Street.

 The door knocker had been removed by a visitor from New York just before the house was demolished.

-In June 2013 he returned to Dublin at the James Joyce Centre's expense and restored the knocker to the door.
+In June 2013, he returned to Dublin at the James Joyce Centre's expense and restored the knocker to the door.